Forssa: Employment situation

 Forssa has traditionally been self-sufficient in employment.
 According to a 2009 statistic, the self-sufficiency rate was 125.5%.
 There are 3,444 outside people employed in Forssa, of which 2,299 are from the Forssa region and 1,145 from elsewhere.
 39.5% of the jobs employ people living outside Forssa.
 According to a 2009 statistics 6,950 people from Forssa were employed.
 The most of them were employed in Forssa and 1,670 were employed elsewhere.
 Of the people employed outside Forssa, 737 people were employed in the Forssa region and 933 elsewhere in Finland.
 Thus 24.0% of the employed people in Forssa were employed outside their home city.

 In 1990 the unemployment rate in Forssa was only 5.2%.
 During the following years, employment increased rapidly, coming to its highest in 1993.
 At the time a quarter of the people were unemployed.
 After this employment started to decrease, but increased again in 2008.
 Even at its lowest, the employment rate in Forssa was about twice as high as before the early 1990s depression.
-In 2018 the unemployment rate in Forssa was 12.8%, the highest in Tavastia Proper.
+In 2018 the unemployment rate in Forssa was 12.8%, the highest in Kanta-Häme.
 The unemployment rate has been decreasing since 2016.
-The unemployment situation in Forssa is more serious than in Tavastia Proper or the Hämeenlinna and Riihimäki regions.
+The unemployment situation in Forssa is more serious than in Kanta-Häme or the Hämeenlinna and Riihimäki regions.

 The Ministry of Economic Affairs and Employment named Forssa as an area of sudden structure change from 2008 to 2009 because of layoffs concerning over 500 employees.
 This was because of layoffs in the following companies: